aredn/documentation/arednGettingStarted/node_admin.rst

 |

 For some configuration changes there may be additional action buttons that are displayed.
 For example, if you want to upload or remove an SSH security key you will press the ``Upload or Remove Key`` button.
-Or you may need to press the ``Fetch and Update`` button to install a firmware image, or press the ``Remove`` button to remove a package installed on your node.
+Or you can press the ``Fetch and Update`` button to install a firmware image, or press the ``Remove`` button to remove a package installed on your node.
 In some cases you may need to scroll down on the configuration display in order to see these buttons.

 Node Name & Security
 ----------------------